Xalgorithms/rm-functions/README.md

     "output-assertions": [
         {
             "context": {
-                "explanation": "Local delivery is available for $15."
+                "assertion": "Local delivery is available for $15."
             },
             "cases": {
                 "A": "T",